matsadler/magnus/README.md

 version of the language is no longer supported by the Ruby developers it is not recommended and future support in Magnus is not guaranteed.

-Magnus is no longer tested against Ruby 2.6.
-Code supporting 2.6 has not been removed, but there is no guarantee it will continue to work.
-Minor patches for Ruby 2.6 compatibility will be accepted.

 Ruby bindings will be generated at compile time, this may require libclang to be installed.